 The Kansas Bureau of Investigation (KBI) periodically provides Emporia State University Police and Safety with a list of registered offenders who are enrolled or employed at the institution.
 The list is available at the Police and Safety Office, located at the northeast corner of Welch Stadium.
 The KBI Registered Offender website may be searched by name, street address, city, zip code, or county.
-A list of all registered offenders in Kansas is available from the KBI at https://www.emporia.edu/about-emporia-state-university/leadership-faculty-staff/student-affairs/dean-students/right2know/registered-sex-offenders/
+A list of all registered offenders in Kansas is available from the KBI at KBI - Kansas Bureau of Investigation - KBI Registered Offender Website Disclaimer